 Fundamental general competence

-- have the ability to work with quality improvements by collecting, organizing and using feedback from other people
+- have the ability to work, partly together with other people, with quality improvements by collecting, organizing and using feedback from other people

 Learning methods and activities

 - Document reviewed theory and health, environment and safety (HSE)